jasongedev/robot-teleop/README.md

 Existing human-in-the-loop solutions in industrial robots involve the driver being sent jogging commands by a handheld controller or other physical input device.
 Significant data is lost in the process of a human operator translating their movement intention into joystick or button inputs.
 In addition, the human operator takes on the significant mental load of extrapolating their action into 3D space from a third person perspective.

-The most precise and instinctive method by which humans use to interact with the physical world is none other than manipulating the limbs of their own body.
+The most precise and instinctive method by which humans use to interact with the physical world is by none other than manipulating the limbs of their own body.

 Current master-slave implementations within the industry involve devices that are highly specific to a single robot, importable, expensive, and generally unscaleable.
 Having a cost-free and universal method of control that allows untrained human operators to move the limbs of a robot as if it were their own body may open up new doors within the robotics industry.